katiestar99/ansible/docs/docsite/rst/dev_guide/developing_inventory.rst

 .. code-block:: python

-    from ansible.plugins.inventory import BaseInventoryPlugin
+    from assible.plugins.inventory import BaseInventoryPlugin

     class InventoryModule(BaseInventoryPlugin):

-        NAME = 'myplugin'  # used internally by Ansible, it should match the file name but not required
+        NAME = 'myplugin'  # used internally by Assible, it should match the file name but not required

 If the inventory plugin is in a collection, the NAME should be in the 'namespace.collection_name.myplugin' format.
 The base class has a couple of methods that each plugin should implement and a few helpers for parsing the inventory source and updating the inventory.